 In the case of a hardware portfolio, our private key is trapped in a physical device, which is connected with a USB cable to a computer, to authorize transactions made using a different type of wallet.
 This device is protected against the use of unauthorized persons with a pin code, which must be provided after its connection.
 We can safely store such a cryptocurrency portfolio at home.

-The most popular hardware wallets are Ledger Nano and Safe deposit.
+The most popular hardware wallets are Ledger Nano and Trezor.
 Please note, Ledger Nano S has a ridiculous little memory.
 It allows for the simultaneous installation of only three applications.
 For this reason, he is discouraged.

 How do I transfer cryptocurrencies to a Ledger Nano wallet?